 HIV and AIDS Social Stigma

-The National AIDS Commission is responsible for providing information, programming, and campaigns on HIV/AIDS; however, no government body was tasked with providing specific services and advocacy.
+The National AIDS Commission is responsible for providing information and programming on HIV/AIDS; however, no government body was tasked with providing specific services.
 According to civil society organizations, HIV and AIDS patients experienced social stigma and were ostracized by their families and communities.